SinorSystem/sinor-safezone/README.md

 # sinor-safezone

-A FiveM resource that adds military safe zones with NPCs that will engage players carrying weapons.
+A FiveM resource that adds safe zones with NPCs that will engage players carrying weapons.

 # Features